Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/02-aca/1-aca-instructions.md

     ```bash
     az containerapp create \
-      --name $VEHICLE_REGISTRATION_SERVICE \
+      --name ca-vehicle-registration-service \
-      --resource-group $RESOURCE_GROUP \
+      --resource-group rg-dapr-workshop-java \
-      --environment $CONTAINERAPPS_ENVIRONMENT \
+      --environment cae-dapr-workshop-java \
-      --image "$REGISTRY_URL"/vehicle-registration-service:latest \
+      --image "$CONTAINER_REGISTRY_URL"/vehicle-registration-service:latest \
       --target-port 6002 \
       --ingress internal \
       --min-replicas 1 \
       --max-replicas 1
     ```

-    Note that internal ingress is enable.
+    Notice that internal ingress is enable.
 This is because we want to provide access to the service only from within the container apps environment.
 FineCollectionService will be able to access the VehicleRegistrationService using the internal ingress FQDN.

 1. Get the FQDN of VehicleRegistrationService and save it in a variable:

+    - Linux/Unix shell:

       ```bash
       VEHICLE_REGISTRATION_SERVICE_FQDN=$(az containerapp show \
-      --name $VEHICLE_REGISTRATION_SERVICE \
+        --name ca-vehicle-registration-service \
-      --resource-group $RESOURCE_GROUP \
+        --resource-group rg-dapr-workshop-java \
         --query "properties.configuration.ingress.fqdn" \
         -o tsv)
       echo $VEHICLE_REGISTRATION_SERVICE_FQDN
       ```

+    - Powershell:

+      ```powershell
+      $VEHICLE_REGISTRATION_SERVICE_FQDN = az containerapp show `
+        --name ca-vehicle-registration-service `
+        --resource-group rg-dapr-workshop-java `
+        --query "properties.configuration.ingress.fqdn" `
+        -o tsv
+      $VEHICLE_REGISTRATION_SERVICE_FQDN
+      ```

-    Note that the FQDN is in the format `<service-name>.internal.<unique-name>.<region>.azurecontainerapps.io` where internal indicates that the service is only accessible from within the container apps environment, i.e. exposed with internal ingress.
+    Notice that the FQDN is in the format `<service-name>.internal.<unique-name>.<region>.azurecontainerapps.io` where internal indicates that the service is only accessible from within the container apps environment, i.e. exposed with internal ingress.

 1. Create a Container App for FineCollectionService with the following command:

     ```bash
     az containerapp create \
-      --name $FINE_COLLECTION_SERVICE \
+      --name ca-fine-collection-service \
-      --resource-group $RESOURCE_GROUP \
+      --resource-group rg-dapr-workshop-java \
-      --environment $CONTAINERAPPS_ENVIRONMENT \
+      --environment cae-dapr-workshop-java \
-      --image "$REGISTRY_URL"/fine-collection-service:latest \
+      --image "$CONTAINER_REGISTRY_URL"/fine-collection-service:latest \
       --min-replicas 1 \
       --max-replicas 1 \
       --enable-dapr \
-      --dapr-app-id finecollectionservice \
+      --dapr-app-id fine-collection-service \
       --dapr-app-port 6001 \
       --dapr-app-protocol http \
       --env-vars "VEHICLE_REGISTRATION_SERVICE_BASE_URL=https://$VEHICLE_REGISTRATION_SERVICE_FQDN"